OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

 example, a user should only have to enter `agcloud.com` as their provider rather then the various endpoints, such as: `agcloud.com/oada/oauth2/auth`, `agcloud.com/oada/oauth2/token`, etc.

 More details can be found in the [/.well-known endpoint documentation][well-known-endpoint-docs].

+#### `/.well-known/oada-client-discovery`

+`/.well-known/oada-client-discovery` is an HTTP resource in which providers use to automatically discover the client discovery endpoint with the client's client discovery provider domain.This resource's path **must** be directly appended the client discovery provider's domain.

+More details can be found in the [/.well-known endpoint documentation][well-known-endpoint-docs].